greg-js/arch-wiki-md-repo/wiki/_content/english/Plymouth.md

 Plymouth is available from the [AUR](/index.php/AUR "AUR"): the stable package is [plymouth](https://aur.archlinux.org/packages/plymouth/) and the development version is [plymouth-git](https://aur.archlinux.org/packages/plymouth-git/).

-If you also use [KDM](/index.php/KDM "KDM"), you need to install the [kdebase-workspace-plymouth](https://aur.archlinux.org/packages/kdebase-workspace-plymouth/), otherwise kdm may not start correctly.

 If you also use [GDM](/index.php/GDM "GDM"), you should install the [gdm-plymouth](https://aur.archlinux.org/packages/gdm-plymouth/), which compiles gdm with plymouth support.

-Both packages are also available in the unofficial [nullptr_t](/index.php/Unofficial_user_repositories#nullptr_t "Unofficial user repositories") repository.
+Packages are also available in the unofficial [nullptr_t](/index.php/Unofficial_user_repositories#nullptr_t "Unofficial user repositories") repository.

 ### The plymouth hook